Forest Honey stands out among the very unique honey varieties for the particular health benefits it entails.

 At HoneyGreen+ we help companies have access to high-quality natural ingredients, including Forest Honey.
 Our mission is to become a source of value to discover healthy alternatives that make a positive impact on consumer health and nutrition, all while taking care of our environment.

 Our 300kg honey drums have been produced following the strictest quality controls and traceability, guaranteeing a high-quality end product that ensures companies can help their clients access all health benefits related to Forest Honey.
+We offer conventional and organic forest honey.

 As such, our Forest Honey originates from the holm oak, cork oak and oak trees in the Iberian Peninsula, harvested sustainably from August to September and from Latin America, harvested during December and January.